node-pre-gyp

 basic premise is that instead of using the

-command you would use
+node-pre-gyp publish command you would use

-node-pre-gyp-github publish
+node-pre-gyp-github publish.

 The

-object has two optional properties
+binary object has two optional properties

 remote_path